NyagahBrian/Phase-1-project/README.md

 Microsoft can use this report to target their production budget, genre and release-time of their upcoming movie endeavors to generate the highest amount of revenue possible
-Pamela Awino11:49 AM

 Project Description
 First, I dived into asking questions for decision making regarding opening a new movie studio.
 What type of data do I have for analysis?
 How was this data selected and why is it important to answer the above business problem?
 What type of movie genres are currently existing in the market?
 What is the cost of production of these movie genres?
 What are the features of these movie genres?
 Duration, Directors, Actors, Studios produced, etc?
-What are the movie box offices for thes
-Needs of this project
+What are the movie box offices for these Needs of this project.

 Data Extraction

 Data processing